Tips for Taps Blog

 Can I Test Radioactivity in Water?

 Yes!
-And you should test your water because there are no obvious signs of radioactive particles in drinking water.
+You should test your water for radioactive particles because unfortunately, there are no obvious signs of radioactivity in drinking water.
 They cannot be seen, smelled, or tasted.

 While the Environmental Protection Agency (EPA) sets standards for radionuclides for public drinking water systems, well water is entirely unregulated.
 Additionally, well water has a much higher risk for radioactive contamination.